I have a lot of hobbies! I learned to sew when I was 13 and I love to make unique and beautiful dresses.

 Hobbies for Minimalists in the Great Outdoors

 Get your hands dirty and grow something beautiful or tasty!
 This is my mom’s favorite hobby and one thing I have learned from watching her is that no matter how hard it may be, when you love it, you always have the energy for it!
+And the best thing is gardening is a great hobby for minimalists!

 It is good and healthy work to dig in the dirt and help life grow!
 A great place to start is with a small succulent collection.
 My mom loves succulents!